Intelligent; inquisitive; some males may be aggressive

 Breeding stock should be selected for vigor, good reproductive traits, proper conformation, and body carriage of 30 to 40 degrees above horizontal.
 Mark the goslings that grow most rapidly to be saved for future breeding stock.

+For more information see The Book of Geese: A Complete Guide to Raising the Home Flock.
 Holderread, Dave.
 1981.
-The Book of Geese: a Complete Guide to Raising the Home Flock.
 Hen House Publications.
 Corvallis, Oregon.

 Did you know: